What Countries Can Felons Travel to? A Comprehensive Guide

 Countries That Blacklist Felons

-Now we will look at countries that do not allow felons to enter.
+We will look at countries that do not allow felons to enter.
 Some nations have strict rules and deny entry based on criminal records.
-Serious crimes like drug offenses, fraud, and violence lead to the toughest restrictions.
-We will check the rules and restrictions for each country.
+Serious crimes like drug offenses, fraud, and violence lead to the most onerous restrictions.
+We will check the laws and regulations for each country.

 - Murder